tstack/lnav/docs/source/formats.rst

     in the current log message.
 The built-in default is "-".
   :text-transform: Transform the text in the field.
 Supported options are:
     none, uppercase, lowercase, capitalize
+  :prefix: Text to prepend to the value.
+If the value is empty, this prefix
+    will not be added.
+  :suffix: Text to append to the value.
+If the value is empty, this suffix
+    will not be added.

 :timestamp-field: The name of the field that contains the log message timestamp.
 Defaults to "timestamp".